Neogene/HoudiniHelp2CommentSuite/README.md

     1. <b>Enable/Disable show help on node selection</b>: load help page when selecting or creating a new node; if a browser tab is not found is added to main window.
     2. <b>Auto translate new nodes comments</b>: translates online documentation headline comment when creating a new node.
         NOTE: this options delays node creation depending on your network connection while requesting comment tranlsation to Google.
-    3. <b>Set auto translate languate</b>: insert desidered language, eg: en (no translation), it, fr, es, ru etc
+    3. <b>Set auto translate language</b>: insert desidered language, eg: en (no translation), it, fr, es, ru etc
+    4. <b>Disable Geometry file node generation</b>: Enable/Disable automatic Geometry file node creation inside Geometry node
 ## NOTE: ##
 1. Scripts works when selecting a single node and with multiple nodes
 2. Some nodes don't have headline or the whole documentation file.